All Episodes

 A quid pro quo.

-When that didn't prove out, it was then bribery or maybe extortion, or somebody said one of the members or the members of the House said treason.
+Or somebody said, one of the members or the members of the House said treason.

-But instead we get two articles of impeachment.
+But instead, we get two articles of impeachment.

 Two articles of impeachment that have a vague allegation about a non-crime allegation of abuse of power and obstruction of Congress.

-Members, managers, right here, before you today, who have said that executive privilege and constitutional privileges have no place in these proceedings.
+Members, managers, right here before you today, who have said that executive privilege and constitutional privileges have no place in these proceedings.

 On June 28, 2012, Attorney General Eric Holder became the first United States Attorney General to be held in both civil and criminal contempt.